okraaij/optimisation/README.md

 - This repository contains several of the (Traveling Salesman Problem) projects I have previously worked on for the MSc Business Analytics at the University of Edinburgh.
 - Most of these projects revolved around solving TSP-LIB (see: [TSP-LIB](https://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)) EUC-2D (n ≤ 500) instances by using heuristics
-- The code is provided in MATLAB for the following 7 construction heuristics:
+- The code is provided in MATLAB for
+  - The following 7 construction heuristics:
     - the Nearest Neighbour (NN) algorithm
     - the Nearest Merger algorithm
     - the Clarke & Wright savings algorithm
     - Insertion procedures
       - Cheapest Insertion
       - Farthest Insertion
       - Nearest Insertion
       - Arbitrary Insertion

 ## Explanation of terms